jonathanhliu21/COM-Server/docs/guide/library-api.md

 **Warning**: Before making this object go out of scope, make sure to call `disconnect()` in order to avoid thread leaks.
 If this does not happen, then the IO thread will still be running for an object that has already been deleted.

+**Warning**: There will be NO errors thrown if this object is declared twice with the same port, which may lead to unexpected behavior.

 #### BaseConnection.\_\_init\_\_()

 ```py